davidAlgis/InteropUnityCUDA/Readme.md

 # Platform availability

-It's has been tested only on Unity 2021.1 and CUDA 11.7.
-At the moment it only work with OpenGL.
+It's has been tested only on Unity 2021.1 and CUDA 12.1.
+At the moment it only work with OpenGL and DirectX11.
+For DirectX11 texture only works with `Texture2D` type not with `RenderTexture` (see. https://github.com/davidAlgis/InteropUnityCUDA/issues/2).

 # Meta